 Born of God

 [For it is God who works in you…]

 When I contemplated how to explain all of the ways that the Jehovah’s Witnesses’ teaching isn’t correct, it overwhelmed me.
-The problem is that the foundation of their faith isn’t accurate.
-If the foundation isn’t established accurately, especially the cornerstone, it causes the whole building to be off.
+The problem is that the foundation of their faith hasn’t been established accurately.
+If the foundation isn’t precise, especially the cornerstone, it causes the whole building to be off.

 Here’s the thing, Salvation isn’t complicated.
 It’s really quite simple: There is one name by which we are saved: Jesus Christ.
 He is our cornerstone.
 (Acts 4:8-12 ; Phillipians 4:8-12) Those who confess that Jesus is Lord and believe will be saved.

 “If you declare with your mouth, “Jesus is Lord,” and if you believe in your heart that God raised Jesus from the dead, you will be saved.” –Romans 10:9

 While JW’s believe that we must work very hard and adhere to a plethora of rules in order to ensure that we keep our Salvation, those who follow Jesus know we are saved by grace, through faith, not deeds.
 Did you catch that?
 (Through FAITH not any good thing we do, so that no one can boast.)
 Our deeds come from a heart full of gratitude for what Jesus did on the cross, not as a means to hang onto our Salvation.

 “Without faith no one can please God.
 Anyone who comes to God must believe that He is real and that He rewards those who truly want to find Him.”
 Hebrews 11:6-8

 Don’t get me wrong, good deeds are important.
 For they show who we belong to and help point others to Jesus.
 (Matthew 5:13-16) Therefore, we strive to become thoroughly equipped and ready for every good work.
 (2 Timothy 3:16-17; Titus 3:1-5)